NovasomIndustries/NOVAembed/README.md

-# NOVAsom_SDK 1.0.4 Utils
+# NOVAsom_SDK 1.0.4 NOVAembed
-This repo contains the utilities for the NOVAsom_SDK 1.0.4 Novasom Industries project
+This repo contains the NOVAembed graphic tool for the NOVAsom_SDK 1.0.4 Novasom Industries project

 ## Prerequisities